Reconciliation Carving Series

 - This series is open to students of all cultural backgrounds, both Aboriginal and non-Aboriginal Canadians and international students.
 Please tell us a bit about your personal culture or ancestry.

-- Your availability and commitment to meaningfully participate and complete all three courses from September 5th.
-2016 to April 30, 2017.
+- Your availability and commitment to meaningfully participate and complete all three courses between September 2017 and April 2018.

 - Please email your application to Aaron Nelson-Moody at email@example.com

-- Applications will be evaluated from July 8th, 2016 until all available spaces are filled.
+- Applications will be evaluated until all available spaces are filled.
 Interested students should submit their applications as soon as possible.

 - Accepted students must request an ABST 2100 override from the Aboriginal Studies Department Coordinator, Justin Wilson, at firstname.lastname@example.org with your student number.
 Students will receive an override confirmation by email and must accept it within 24 hours to confirm course registration.